Niyiadekola/alx-system_engineering-devops/README.md

-This repository contains the solution to the 0x00-shell tasks
+This repository contain the solution to the 0x01-shell_permissions tasks